eBay/KPRN/README.md

 # Platform Requirements
 This code requires Python and Lua.
 Please ensure the runtime environments for these are installed.
+The details could be found in the readMe.pdf.

 # Steps to Build a Model File in Training Model & Steps to Make Predictions
 The model details could be found through readMe.pdf.